RAD Summer Staycation

 The attraction I want to visit is fully booked.
 Did I lose my chance?

-RAD-funded attractions will be replenishing ticket offers throughout the summer, eventually offering a total of more than 100,000 tickets through the program.
+RAD-funded attractions will be replenishing ticket offers throughout the summer, eventually offering tens of thousands of tickets through the program.
 We encourage you to check back regularly as more dates will become available through August 31.

 What if I’m not able to visit the attraction on the reserved date?